 “A sight for sore eyes and a delight to behold.”—James Panero, The New Criterion

-“A richly illustrated cache of over 130 of the bejeweled, hand-painted treasures.”—Lauren Moya Floyd, Hyperallergic
+“A richly illustrated cache of over 130 of the bejeweled, hand-painted treasures.”—Lauren Moya Ford, Hyperallergic

 “Lets us peer at one of the most extensive private collections of these weird and wonderful 18th- and 19th-century works—most of which stare right back.”—Anne Wallentine, Artillery Magazine

 Jewels relaunched by Bridgerton, reviewed in La Repubblica